cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

 You <!-- .element: class="fragment" -->  should modify it to your needs, e.g. adding the parameters provided by `lstchain_tune_nsb`.

-Even though lstchain does strictly require an exhaustive config, please provide one.
+Even though lstchain does not strictly require an exhaustive config, please provide one.
 It will help others and provide a more explicit provenance information. <!-- .element: class="fragment" -->

 <!-- new slide -->